Please see blue text blocks or use the downloadable version.

 After the seminar, the candidate will spend some time (recommended ~100hs) to read the source literature and work with other materials, such as:

-100 free practice questions and links to many more are available at
+Tons of free practice questions are available at

 Ideally, the candidate should be able to ask the trainer when uncertainties emerge during this time of self study.

-Also helpful is the "I want to be a PMP" study group at LinkedIn, where practice questions are often analyzed and discussed.
+Also helpful is the "I want to be a PMP" study group on LinkedIn, where practice questions are analyzed and discussed and candidates report their experience after the exam.

 The exam will take 230 minutes (plus optionally two short breaks).